rajyraman/Dataverse-LINQPad-Driver/README.md

 # Thank You

 - [Mark Carrington](https://github.com/MarkMpn) for [FetchXML to WebAPI URL conversion logic](https://github.com/MarkMpn/MarkMpn.FetchXmlToWebAPI)
-- Kenichiro Nakamura for writing the original driver, that I still use
+- [Kenichiro Nakamura](https://github.com/kenakamu) for writing the original CRM driver for LINQPad 4.
-- Gayan Perara for CRM Code Generator, which was the first one to use T4 templates for generating early bound classes
+- [Gayan Perara](https://www.linkedin.com/in/gperera/) for CRM Code Generator, which was the first one to use T4 templates for generating early bound classes
-- Jo Albahari for creating LINQPad
+- [Joe Albahari](http://www.albahari.com/) for creating LINQPad and providing Microsoft MVPs with Premium licence
 - People who helped me with testing - Tae Rim Han